Halifax Landlord Insurance Have Irritated Me

 I’m sorry, but for some reason your direct debit payments were cancelled, that’s why we cancelled your policy.
 Your last payment was in June.
 It was a mistake on our end.

-I then proceeded to explain why the situation was even stranger that the policy was cancelled.
-I renewed 2 Landlord Insurance polices for 2 different properties in July, on the same day, during the same phoencall.
-Both polices were almost identical- they started and end on the same dates, and payments were even scheduled to leave my account on the same date/time.
-However, only one of them got caught up in this failure.
+Both polices were almost identical; they started and end on the same dates, and payments were even scheduled to leave my account on the same date/time.
+However, only one of them got caught up in this debacle.

-Anyhow, she said I could reinstate the policy from June, all I need to do is play catchup and pay for the two months I missed.
+Anyhow, she said I could reinstate the policy from June, all I need to do is play catch-up and pay for the two months I missed.
 My response…

-Wait, what, hangon?!?
 You cancelled my policy in June, and I never made a claim since then, but you still want me to pay for July and August?
-That doesn’t make sense, surely?
-Let me ask you this, if my policy got cancelled in June, and I made a claim in July, would I still have been covered?

 Yes.
 The error was on our end, so you would have still been able to make a claim.